Bronx High School of Science: Academics

 A math and computer programming class at the school in 1960, featuring an IBM 650 op code chart (upper right).
 Bronx High School of Science was one of the first high schools to teach computer courses.
 The school had a keypunch machine, students ran their programs at the Watson lab at Columbia University, and the school obtained its own computer, an IBM 1620, a year and a half later.

 Bronx Science students take a college preparatory curriculum that includes four years of science, English, and social studies; three (usually four) years of math; two or three years of foreign language; and a year of fine arts, with required courses and a wide selection of electives, including honors and advanced placement (AP) classes, which allow students to place out of introductory college science courses.
 Over 100 unique courses are offered.
-All New York State Regents classes are offered, with the exception of earth science.
+All New York State Regents classes are offered, with the exception of Earth and Space Sciences.

 In the biological sciences, Bronx Science offers a special honors biology course, in addition to the Regents-level course, which includes additional laboratory exposure and intensive content.
 If students have already taken the Living Environment regents in 8th grade, they may take Regents-level or honors chemistry in freshman year.
 All students must take at least one year of a biological lab science at Bronx Science, a requirement that can be satisfied either by freshman biology or, if students took biology in middle school, one of the many advanced electives offered, including AP Biology, AP Environmental Science, AP Psychology; non-AP advanced courses include animal behavior, cell biology, epidemiology, forensic science, microbiology, neuroscience, and nutritional science.
 Post-AP level classes in evolution, genetics, and psychology are also offered.
 In the physical science department, AP Chemistry and AP Physics are both offered, and both may be taken alongside introductory Regents-level courses in those respective classes.
 Electives offered include astronomy and astrophysics, electrical engineering, green design, organic chemistry, and post-AP Physics.
 In 2022, the school prepared to accept an astronomical observatory.

 Freshmen at Bronx Science are required to take one-semester courses in research literacy and engineering, while sophomores take one-semester courses consisting of coding and rhetoric.
 Collectively, these are referred to as Foundational courses.
 Sophomore students may satisfy this requirement by instead taking a class in the research program, a three-year long program that culminates in an independent research project and final research paper that is submitted to Regeneron and other prestigious competitions in senior year.
 The research program is divided into biology, math, physical science/engineering, and social science research.